flatpickles/sparkar-audio-object/README.md

-# Spark AR - AudioObject
+# Spark AR - Audio Object

 ## Description

-This AudioObject implementation which helps to unify Audio Playback Controllers with the Speakers they are connected to.
+This AudioObject implementation helps to unify Audio Playback Controllers with the Speakers they are connected to.
 These AudioObjects offer playback controls, as well as a volume fading utility.

 In order to use the AudioObject, the referenced Audio Playback Controller must already be linked to an imported audio asset, and connected to a Speaker SceneObject.